-EC 199 Economics Internship, a 1-credit course, is available for any student who wishes to do an internship with an agency or organization that requires a Boston College connection as a condition for offering the internship opportunity.
-A student who wishes to enroll in EC 199 is required to complete an approval form that can be obtained in the Dean's Office of Arts and Sciences.
+ECON1199 Economics Internship, a 1-credit course, is available for any student who wishes to do an internship with an agency or organization that requires a Boston College connection as a condition for offering the internship opportunity.
+A student who wishes to enroll in ECON1199 is required to complete an approval form that can be obtained in the Dean's Office of Arts and Sciences.
 The form must be signed by the student's supervisor in the organization or agency providing the internship and also by the Department’s Director of Undergraduate Studies.
 After it is signed, it should be sent to the student's class dean.
 At the end of the internship, the agency or organization supervisor must provide an evaluation to the Director of Undergraduate Studies.
 The internship is graded on a pass/fail basis.
 Credits received through internships cannot be applied to the credits required for completing the major, minor, or CSOM concentration.
 They also cannot be applied to the total credits required for graduation.

 There are many good economics programs offered through universities overseas.
 Students are encouraged to ask their faculty advisors and the Office of International Programs for details about the quality of various programs.
 Schools with strong programs in economics include the London School of Economics and University College London in England; Trinity College and University College Dublin in Ireland; Pompeu Fabra University, Universidad Complutense, and Universidad Carlos III in Spain; University of Paris Dauphine in France; University in Italy; and Melbourne University in Australia.

-To ensure that students are able to complete the requirements for the major in time for graduation, we prefer students to have six courses completed before studying abroad: Micro and Macro Principles, Statistics, and Microeconomic and Macroeconomic Theory.
+To ensure that students are able to complete the requirements for the major in time for graduation, we prefer students to have five courses completed before studying abroad: Micro and Macro Principles, Statistics, and Microeconomic and Macroeconomic Theory.
 Minors and CSOM concentrators should have completed Micro and Macro Principles, Statistics, and at least one Theory course.
 At a minimum, all students must complete Micro and Macro Principles and one Theory course to be approved for study abroad.
 To be eligible to transfer back credits for the major, minor, or CSOM concentration, students must earn at least a B- in at least one of the Theory courses before going abroad.

 Department policies on study-abroad courses are as follows: